Frequently Asked Questions

 Catalyst Miami (the nonprofit organization managing Future Bound Miami) owns the account and any interest earned will not need to be claimed as income for the student or family.

 Each school year, you will receive information about specific program contributions the student can earn during that academic year on our Parent’s Page, through our newsletter, and on our social media pages.
 An initial deposit amount is placed into an account at The Miami Foundation in the name of your student.
 For kindergarten students attending a participating school in the City of Miami, the initial deposit will be provided by the City of Miami.
 Parents/guardians, family, friends, etc. may make additional deposits into an account at any EdFed branch.
 No withdrawals may be made by anyone during the course of the program unless a student leaves the school district and parents/guardians choose to close the account.

-All incentive rewards are invested and managed by The Miami Foundation.
+All program contributions are invested and managed by The Miami Foundation.
 Students do not earn any interest on program contributions.
 Once participating students graduate from an M-DCPS high school, they are eligible to receive all program contributions earned throughout their academic careers.
 Funds deposited by parents, family, friends, etc. are held and managed by EdFed.
 Although the funds at EdFed are not invested in the market, they do earn interest.
 Interest rates vary and are calculated on a quarterly basis.
 Each quarter you can log into the Future Bound Miami Savings Tracker to see the amount of interest earned from your deposits at EdFed.

 Account Closing & Withdrawals